Agnostic Online Learning and Excellent Sets: Introduction

+that is, the excess number of mistakes the learner makes compared to the best function $h\in\mch$.
+Say $\mch$ is (agnostic) online learnable if the learner has an algorithm whose regret against any adversary is sublinear in $T$.
+An important special case is online learning in the realizable case, in which the adversary is restricted to produce sequences $\{(x_t,y_t)\}_{t=1}^T$ that are realizable by (or consistent with) the class $\mch$: that is, for which there exists $h\in \mch$ such that $h(x_t)=y_t$ for all $t=1,\ldots, T$.
+Notice that in the realizable case, the regret of the learner specializes to the absolute number of mistakes the learner made on the input sequence.}

 The online learning setting shifts the basic context from graphs to \emph{hypothesis classes}, i.e. pairs $(X, \mch)$ where $X$ is a finite or infinite set and $\mch \subseteq \mcp(X)$ is a set of subsets of $X$, called {hypotheses} or predictors.
 We will identify elements $h \in \mch$ with their characteristic functions, and write ``$h(x) = 1$'' for ```$x \in h$'' and $h(x) =0$ otherwise.
-[It is also usual to consider $h$ as having range $\{ -1, 1 \}$.]
 Any such hypothesis class can be naturally viewed as a bipartite graph on the disjoint sets of vertices $X$ and $\mch$ with an edge between $x \in X$ and $h \in \mch$ if and only if $h(x) = 1$.
-However, something which is a priori lost in this translation is a powerful understanding in the computer science community of the role of dynamic/ adaptive/predictive arguments.
+However, something which {may be} lost in this translation is a powerful understanding in the computer science community of the role of dynamic/adaptive/predictive arguments.
 This perspective is an important contribution to the proofs below, and seems to highlight some understanding currently missing in the other contexts.